akkountrekover20/tcp-wrapper-country-filter/README.md

 ##### Adding countries

-To add countries to the list simple add them to the [`COUNTRIES`](src/country-filter.sh#L23) variable, this is a space seperated list of country codes.
+To add countries to the list simple add them to the [`COUNTRIES`](src/country-filter.sh#L23) variable, this is a space seperated list of country codes (2 letter codes).

 ##### Allow or Deny